telerik/ajax-docs/api/server/Telerik.Web.UI/MonthYearFastNavigationSettings.md

 ###  DateIsOutOfRangeMessage `String`

 Gets or sets the value of the "Date is out of range" error message.

-###  EnableTodayButtonSelection `Boolean`

-Gets or sets the value indicating whether the Today button should perform date selection or simple navigation.

 ###  DisableOutOfRangeMonths `Boolean`